hav4ik/hav4ik.github.io/articles/_posts/2020-12-11-deep-metric-learning-survey.md

 {% endcapture %}
 {% include gallery images=imblock_softmaxmnist cols=2 caption=imcaption_softmaxmnist %}

 As illustrated above, the Softmax objective is not discriminative enough, still there's still a significant intra-class variation even on such a simple dataset as MNIST.
-So, the idea of Center Loss is to add a new term to the Softmax Loss to pull the features to corresponding class centers:
+So, the idea of Center Loss is to add a new regularization term to the Softmax Loss to pull the features to corresponding class centers:

 $$
 \begin{equation*}